-- 4.1.1 If staff members have any safeguarding concerns about a child they should raise these as soon as possible with the School's DSL.
-If a member of staff suspects or hears a complaint of abuse, the procedures set out in Appendix 3 must also be followed.
-If the concerns also involve an allegation of abuse against a member of staff at the School, see paragraph 4.3 below and Appendix 4. - 4.1.2 Parents, or those outside the School, may contact the DSL directly or, if preferred, discuss their concerns in private with a member of the School's pastoral team or the Head Mistress who will notify the DSL in accordance with these procedures.

-- 4.1.3 Every concern raised about a child and every complaint or suspicion of abuse from within or outside the School will be taken seriously and action taken in accordance with this policy.
-The flowchart at Appendix 5 summarises the action to be taken if there are concerns about a child. - 4.1.4 If, at any point, a child is in immediate danger or is at risk of harm a referral should be made to the local authority children's social care services department and/or the police immediately (see Contacts p.3-4 for details).
+- 4.1.1 If staff members have any safeguarding concerns about a child they should act immediately by following this policy and raising these concerns as soon as possible with the School's DSL.
+If, in exceptional circumstances, the DSL and deputy DSLs are all unavailable, staff should contact a member of the Senior Leadership Team and/or take advice from children's social care in the local authority where the child is resident. - 4.1.2 If a member of staff receives a report of abuse, the procedures set out in Appendix 3 must also be followed.
+If the concerns involve a member of staff or volunteer at the School who may pose a risk of harm to children, see also paragraph 4.3 below and Appendix 4. - 4.1.3 Parents, or those outside the School, may contact the DSL directly or, if preferred, discuss their concerns in private with a member of the School's pastoral team or the Head Mistress who will notify the DSL in accordance with these procedures. - 4.1.4 Every concern raised about a child and every complaint or suspicion of abuse from within or outside the School will be taken seriously and action taken in accordance with this policy.
+In deciding whether to make a referral to children's social care or early help services, the DSL or staff member must always act in the best interests of the child and should also take into account the wishes of the child and the local authority thresholds for referral (see Appendix 7). - 4.1.5 If, at any point, a child is in immediate danger or is at risk of harm a referral should be made immediately to the children's social care services department in the local authority where the child is resident and/or the police (see Contacts p.3-4 for details).
 A referral would normally be made by the DSL but anybody can make a referral in exceptional circumstances, such as an emergency or where there is a genuine concern that appropriate action is not being taken.
-If a member of staff makes a referral directly, the DSL should be informed as soon as possible thereafter. - 4.1.5 Where a concern does not meet the threshold for immediate referral to children's social care, consideration will be given to whether 'early help' or other support would benefit the child.
-Use will be made of available local processes, such as an early help inter-agency assessment, the 'Common Assessment Framework' or 'Team around the Child' approaches, to ensure that the child receives that additional support.
+If a member of staff makes a referral directly, the DSL should be informed as soon as possible thereafter. - 4.1.6 Where a concern does not meet the threshold for immediate referral to children's social care, consideration should still be given as to whether a referral to children's social care for statutory assessment is appropriate or whether early help or other support, including additional pastoral support within school, would benefit the child.
+Use may be made of available local processes, such as an early help inter-agency assessment, the 'Common Assessment Framework' or 'Team around the Child' approaches, to ensure that the child receives that additional support.
 (See also the flowchart at Appendix 5.)
-Staff may be required to support the DSL or other agencies and professionals in an early help assessment or following a referral to the local authority children's social care services department. - 4.1.6 In deciding whether to make a referral to children's social care or early help services, the DSL or staff member must always act in the best interests of the child and should also take into account the wishes of the child and the local authority thresholds for referral (see Appendix 7). - 4.1.7 Following a referral, or after early help or other support has been put in place, the child's case will be kept under constant review.
-If the child's situation does not appear to be improving the DSL or member of staff with concerns should press for re-consideration, including a referral if this has not already been made, to ensure their concerns have been addressed.
+Staff may be required to support the DSL or other agencies and professionals in an early help assessment or following a referral to the local authority children's social care services department. - 4.1.7 Following a referral, or after early help or other internal pastoral support has been put in place, the child's case will be kept under constant review.
+If the child's situation does not appear to be improving the DSL, or the member of staff with concerns, should press for re-consideration, including a referral if this has not already been made, to ensure their concerns have been addressed.
 Concerns should always lead to help for the child at some point.

-4.2 Additional procedures for Specific safeguarding issues
+4.2 Additional procedures for specific safeguarding issues